2019 Governor's Arts Awards

 About the Governor's Arts Awards

-The nominating period for the Governor's Arts Awards takes place during the summer.
-Awards are determined by a Selection Committee comprised of members of the Governor-appointed Oklahoma Arts Council board.
-The Selection Committee meeting takes places in the fall.
-The Governor's Arts Awards ceremony takes place in the spring in the fourth floor rotunda of the Oklahoma State Capitol.
+Since 1975, the Governor's Arts Awards has recognized hundreds of individuals and organizations whose efforts have impacted the arts in their communities or throughout the state.
+The awards are presented by the Governor of Oklahoma during a special ceremony at the Oklahoma State Capitol.
+Nominations may be submitted during the published nomination period.
+Awards are determined by a selection committee comprised of members of the Governor-appointed Oklahoma Arts Council board.
+The Governor's Arts Awards ceremony takes place in the fourth floor rotunda of the Oklahoma State Capitol.

 Since the first Governor's Arts Awards in 1975, hundreds of individuals and organizations from across Oklahoma have been recognized for their efforts in the arts.
-View a list of past award recipients by year, category, and/or name.
+View honorees by year, category, and/or name.

 Nominees must be current, full-time Oklahoma residents or organizations that work in and for the benefit of Oklahoma.
 Previous recipients of The Governor's Award are not eligible.
-View past award recipients.
+View past honorees.

 Nominations for arts organizations, employees of arts organizations, or educators should reflect activity beyond normal expectations or responsibilities.